Homemade Granola recipe

 Adding oil is important, because that helps make the grains crispy, and helps maintain the crunch.
 A great option is using coconut oil, or you may use any other oil that you like.
 I have used olive oil in these.

-Adding cinnamon powder and vanilla extract is optional.
-But these two ingredients add so much flavour to the recipe, so i dare not remove these from my recipe.
-But if you do want, you can avoid adding both, or use just one of these.
+Adding cinnamon powder and vanilla extract adds a lot of flavour to the recipe.
+But if you want, you can avoid adding both, or use just one of these.

-As far as seeds go, i just added sunflower seeds.
-You can add flaxseeds, hemp seeds, pumpkin seeds, sesame seeds.
+As far as seeds go, i just added pumpkin seeds.
+You can add flaxseeds, hemp seeds, pumpkin seeds,sunflower seeds, sesame seeds.
 These are just a few options.
 Let me know in comments if you like to add any other seeds.

 I love big clumps in my granola.
 So i made sure the granola that i make at home, has big clumps.
 If you want clumps in your granola follow below-